 That there could be something fundamentally wrong with the global economy is of course small consolation to a fresh journalism graduate struggling to land a stable job, to say nothing about a laid-off TV producer driven to despair by a lack of prospective employers.

-A new report by Harvard University's Shorenstein Center on Media, Politics and Public Policy says that readers are spending less time reading news content on mobile devices, which further muddies the issue for media organisations who are desperately counting on technological innovation to set right a seemingly broken business model.
+A new report by Harvard University's Shorenstein Center on Media, Politics and Public Policy says that readers are spending less time reading news content on mobile devices, which further muddies the issue for media organisations who are counting on technological innovation to set right a seemingly broken business model.

 And as publishers desperately try to figure out ways to avoid that fate, there remains this nagging feeling not just among fourth-estate curmudgeons but also the wider civil society: Well, weren't the good old days great?